grizzlybears/ffplay_vc/README.md

 # ffplay_vc

 # Brief
-    Offten, we may need embed an  'AV decoder/player' into our application.
+    Offten, we hope we can embed an  'AV decoder/player' into our own application.
-    At that point, 'ffplay' would be a good start, em...
-Until we looked at the code :) Yes 'ffplay' is a comprehensive sample of ffmpeg, it is not tend to be reusale.
+    At that point, 'ffplay' would be a good start, em... until we see the code :) Yes 'ffplay' is a comprehensive sample of ffmpeg, it doesn't intend to be reusable.
-    We need a 'clean' ffplay, yes here it  is.
+    We need a 'clean' ffplay, and yes here it is.

 # Build
 ```
 on Windows:
-    No extra dependencies is reqired, it carries a set of ffmpeg+SDL2 under the dir 'dep_on_windows'.
+    No extra dependencies is required, the working copy carries a set of ffmpeg+SDL2 in 'dep_on_windows'.
     Just open the .sln with VC2017 or higher and build/run.
 There are to 'vcproj's, 'ffplay' is the 'classic' command line style 'ffplay', and 'ffplay_vc' is a windows GUI behaving as a simplest video player.
 ```